jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/fuzzy-bugs-online/index.md

 more.[<sup>\[1\]</sup>](#r1%20)

-In this article we will focus only on web application fuzzing which is the semi-automated, pseudo-random manipulation of `URLs`, forms, user-generated content[<sup>\[1\]</sup>](#r1%20), requests, etc. We may tackle other kinds of fuzzing in future articles.
+In this article we will focus only on web application fuzzing which is the semi-automated, pseudo-random manipulation of URLs, forms, user-generated content[<sup>\[1\]</sup>](#r1%20), requests, etc. We may tackle other kinds of fuzzing in future articles.